pczarn/cfg/cfg/README.md

 ## Using a custom grammar representation

-Your grammar type has to implement the `RuleContainer` trait.
+We've removed the option to plug in your custom grammar type through traits.
+You should find it easy to fork the library and make your own types.

 ## License